SMC-AAU-CPH/smc-cph.github.io/_posts/2019-10-10-Portal-Flowchart.md

 A rigid signal flowchart is an absolute must in any complex system.
 These charts help systemize, organize and streamline our interactions with the system.
 Ideally, a detailed flowchart will helps us save time setting up before class and enable more students to orient, use and explore the portal features.
 Because of our endless adjustments, 5-minute fixes, and general non-sense that drove Iggy to push a preparedness test upon us, we decided it was about time for an up-to-date flow chart to help us on the way to portal stardom.
 Or at least a setup that we can turn on and start class with.

-# The MCT portal chart
+# The SMC portal chart

 In our quest for the perfect chart, we agreed that detailed connection specifications and a good design is key.
 Therefore, we decided to center the flowchart around the Midas mixer and LoLa PC, since these two machines serve as the central hub of our system.
 While this chart is specific for the UiO setup here, there are minor differences on the Trondhiem side and perhaps they would be able to make a chart using this template.